fdeaquino/react-portfolio/README.md

 ## Description
 This is a professional portfolio for prospective employers to view my work samples and to get an understanding of who I am.
-Made with Create React App
+Made with Create React App.

 ## Table of Contents